| |

 Once opened it shows the content of sector 0 where you find the partition table on harddisks.
 On removable drive there can be a partition table or a boot sector ('super floppy').

-The format tool mentioned above write a partition table.
+The format tools mentioned above all write a partition table.
 XP creates super floppies on new medias.

-To give a disk a complete new start, just overwrite sector 0 with zeros: Select all using the mouse, click '&', OK, save.
+To give a disk a complete new start, just overwrite sector 0 with zeros: In Hex Workshop select all using the mouse, click '&', OK, save.
 Now you can go to the disk management console to partition and/or format the drive again.

 FAT32 on drives > 32 GB